Labour law: Trade unions

 Trade unions are organized groups of workers who engage in collective bargaining with employers.
 Some countries require unions or employers to follow particular procedures in pursuit of their goals.
 For example, some countries require that unions poll the membership to approve a strike or to approve using members' dues for political projects.
 Laws may govern the circumstances and procedures under which unions are formed.
 They may guarantee the right to join a union (banning employer discrimination) or remain silent in this respect.
 Some legal codes allow unions to obligate their members, such as the requirement to comply with a majority decision in a strike vote.
 Some restrict this, such as "right to work" legislation in parts of the United States.

-In the different organization in the different countries trade union discuses with the employee on behalf of employer.
-At that time trade union discussed or talk with the manpower of the organization.
-At that time trade union perform his roles like a bridge between the employee and employer.
+In different organizations across different countries, trade unions discuss matters with employers on behalf of employees.
+At that time, trade unions communicate with the workforce of the organization.
+In this role, trade unions act as a bridge between employees and employers.